How to Choose the Right Snowshoes

 Frames and Decking

-The frame is the outermost edge of the snowshoe, while the deck is the flat inner material that provides surface area for flotation.
+Traditionally, the frame is the outermost edge of the snowshoe, while the deck is the flat inner material that provides surface area for flotation.
+Two of our snowshoes, the Evo and Revo, broke this mold with their revolutionary design, essentially combining deck and frame in to one.

 Traction